 Hedges holds a B.A. in English literature from Colgate University and a Master of Divinity degree from Harvard University.
 He spent a year studying classics at Harvard as a Nieman Fellow.
 He was awarded an honorary doctorate from Starr King School for the Ministry in Berkeley, Calif.
 In 2014 he was ordained as a minister for social witness at the Second Presbyterian Church in Elizabeth, N.J.
 The theologian James Cone, the father of Black Liberation Theology, preached the sermon along with Cornel West.
 The ordination was approved for his work in New Jersey prisons where Hedges has taught college credit courses for nearly a decade.

 Hedges, who was born in St. Johnsbury, Vermont and grew up in a small farm town in upstate New York where his father served as a Presbyterian minister, lives in Princeton, N.J.
 He is married to the Canadian actress Eunice Wong, with whom he has two children.
 He has two children from a previous marriage.

 We seek relationships with individuals, organizations and independent companies that adhere to conscious core values.
-We look forward to creating mutually-beneficial collaborations that support and fund the making of these films while ensuring they reach their full potential as powerful instruments of positive social change.
+We look forward to creating mutually-beneficial collaborations that support and fund instruments of positive social change.

 We have partnered with Haymarket Books, an independent nonprofit book publisher, part of the “Center for Economic Research and Social Change,” featuring the likes of Noam Chomsky, Naomi Klein, Howard Zinn and Rebecca Solnit.
 Haymarket will connect us with their authors and promote American Canary produced films.

-These films will promote sales for the author and publishing companies and allow us to make and share films that matter.
-We look forward to partnering with nonprofits, publishers, educators, filmmakers and change-makers who can use film as a tool for their cause.
+We look forward to partnering with nonprofits, publishers, educators, filmmakers and change-makers who can use media as a tool for their cause.